 The Basics to Writing a Blog Post

 First, let’s talk about the anatomy of a blog post.
 You need an introduction, multiple subheadings with content, and a conclusion that contains a call to action.
 Your introduction says what the post is about.
 Your subheadings break that topic down into easily readable chunks, Your conclusion wraps up your thoughts and states the purpose of what you’ve already said.
 That call to action can include things like asking your readers to sign up for your newsletter or purchase an e-book.
+You’ll also need a blog banner or some sort of image for your post.

 Your blog post is going to focus on some sort of question that your readers will need an answer to.
 Think “10 Ways to Make Money Blogging” or “The Ultimate Guide to Planning a Wedding.”